-Eligibility: All projects must have been completed within the last three years and have been led by an Interior Design educator.
-While completing the work, the lead contributor must hold at least half-time (50%) teaching appointment (projects that include student collaborators must be built outside of the studio).
-A Creative Scholarship Coordinator may not submit.
-A jury coordinator or juror may submit in a category in which they are not assigned to review or coordinate.
-Projects are to consist of faculty work only, not student work or class projects.
+Eligibility: All projects must have been completed within the last three years by Interior Design educators.
+While completing the work, all eligible individuals must have held at the minimum a half-time (50%) teaching appointment.
+A juror or Creative Scholarship Coordinator may not submit.
 All who are accepted for presentation must attend and present at the conference to be eligible for an award.

 Entry Requirements: Each entry must include the following three items, submitted online:

 - 2-10 images of your project, in a single PDF, JPG or Word file (10 page maximum, not to exceed 10 MB)

 - Design or artist statement for each submission, not to exceed 500 words

 - 25 word summary of abstract to be used in conference program

 Accepted abstract will require a bio and photo of the primary designer/artist.
 If available, please provide at time of submission.

 Note: To assure a blind review, please take careful attention to not include name, school affiliation, or any other forms of identification in the image, file names, or statement files.
 Entries that do not adhere to all competition guidelines will be disqualified.